Orthodontics and Dentofacial Orthopedics Residency

 It is required by the Nevada State Board of Dental Examiners that all medical and dental residents must obtain a “Limited License” to practice in the State of Nevada.
 For detailed information, please contact Kathleen Kelly, Executive Director for the NSBDE at 800-DDS-EXAM or [email protected].

 *This program does not qualify for Nevada’s Grant-In-Aid Program.

-The UNLV School of Dental Medicine, Advanced Education in Orthodontics and Dentofacial Orthopedics Residency earned the status of “Approval without Reporting Requirements” from the Commission on Dental Accreditation, July 31, 2008.
+The UNLV School of Dental Medicine, Advanced Education in Orthodontics and Dentofacial Orthopedics Residency earned the status of “Approval without Reporting Requirements” from the Commission on Dental Accreditation in 2013.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 For more information regarding this process you may contact the Commission on Dental Accreditation at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.